Get a FREE, Personalized 7-Day Music Making Course

 At Deviant Noise, we’re all about making music – that often means songwriting and composing.
 So our approach to practicing piano is very much geared around this.

-Below is a plan you can follow every day that focuses on building your muscle memory (to play piano by ear) and the “repertoire” of songs you’re able to play.
+Below is a plan you can follow every day that focuses on building your muscle memory (to play piano by ear – learn more) and the “repertoire” of songs you’re able to play.

 How to Practice Piano Step-By-Step

-Here’s the overview of how to practice piano.
+Here’s the overview of how to train yourself on piano.
 It’s a 90 minute session fully, but if you don’t have the time, adjust the length of each section according to your limitations.

-The first step in piano practice is to spend a maximum of 5 minutes warming up.
+The first step is to spend a maximum of 5 minutes warming up.
 Do some stretching of your hands, wrists and fingers.
 Loosen your muscles by shaking out any tension you’re holding.
 Spend a couple minutes just moving your fingers on the keyboard of the piano.

 The next part of your practice routine should involve the rudiments of music.
 Play through all of the scales and chords you know, and any new ones you want to add to your repertoire.
 Spend a maximum of 15 minutes here.